-As businesses look to store more data for future data analytics, visualization, and ultimately for action - a cost-effective data storage approach is required.
+As businesses look to store more data for future data analytics, visualization, and action - a cost-effective data storage approach is required.
 Utilizing deduplication and compression to remove duplicate data before placing data in long-term storage can provide cost-optimal storage with minimal additional data handling.

-- Archival data represents a subset of backup data residing on-premises or in cloud storage services. - Archival data is suitable for deduplication and compression (virtual machines, office documents) - Archives are typically kept to restore to their original operational location or a temporary file system for simplified search and retrieval. - Indexes are stored in frequent access storage classes (S3 Standard, S3 Standard-Infrequent Access), and data is stored in an archive access storage class (S3 Glacier Flexible Retrieval, S3 Glacier Deep Archive). - Data may be recalled as a simple restore, by leveraging accessible indexes in frequent access storage classes. - This Solution provides long-term archive retention with an optimized recall process.
+- Archival data represents a subset of backup data residing on-premises or in cloud storage services. - Archival data is suitable for deduplication and compression (virtual machines, office documents) - Archives are typically restored to their original operational location or a temporary file system for simplified search and retrieval.

+- Indexes are stored in frequent access storage classes (S3 Standard, S3 Standard-Infrequent Access), and data is stored in an archive access storage class (S3 Glacier Flexible Retrieval, S3 Glacier Deep Archive, S3 Intelligent-Tiering Archive Access, and Deep Archive Access tiers). - Data may be recalled as a simple restore, by leveraging accessible indexes in frequent access storage classes. - This Solution provides long-term archive retention with an optimized recall process.